vokegpu/ekg-ui-library/README.md

 ekg::checkbox("checkbox like a 🐈‍⬛", true, ekg::dock::fill | ekg::dock::next);
 ekg::scrollbar("scrollbar omg");

-// not necessary unless you create a second frame that you does not want to dockenize on it. ekg::pop_group();
+// not necessary unless you create a second frame that you do not want to dockenize on it. ekg::pop_group();
 ```